mcanvar/gibi-sayings/README.md

-# gibi Sayings Public API for fun
+# gibi Sayings Public API

 This is a simple API project that lists Turkish sayings said on gibi Show.